Sailing in the Footsteps of Alfred Wallace

 Follow in the footsteps of naturalist Alfred Wallace as you explore the Indonesian archipelago with traditional boat Katharina.

-Set the sails with Katharina and guides, Ray and Angela as you follow in the footsteps of naturalist Alfred Wallace – known for his theory of evolution by natural selection.
+Set the sails with traditional Indonesian boat Katharina as you follow in the footsteps of naturalist Alfred Wallace – known for his theory of evolution by natural selection.

 - Guided exploration ashore